 Pharmacies are busy places.
 Pharmacy technicians perform vital duties in support of pharmacists — counting pills, entering patient data, waiting on customers, and explaining the use and effects of drugs and medical devices.
 Pharmacies couldn’t run without them, and they deserve a day of appreciation for all their tireless work!
 And yes — we need their help!

-National Pharmacy Technician Day - History
+National Pharmacy Technician Day timeline

 First pre-measured pills